Market slips in early trade

-The market breadth, indicating the overall health of the market, was strong.
-On the BSE, 968 shares rose and 548 shares fell.
-A total of 75 shares were unchanged.
+The market breadth, indicating the overall health of the market, is positive.
+On the BSE, 709 shares rose and 702 shares fell.
+A total of 54 shares were unchanged.

 Stocks in news: